LiskArchive/lisk-sdk-examples/DOCKER.md

 # Verify Installation
 At last, it is important to verify the installation.

-Verify if the installation works by entering the lisk-sdk container with `docker-compose exec -it sdk /bin/bash` and navigate inside the `/transport/node` folder.
+Verify if the installation works by entering the lisk-sdk container with `docker-compose exec sdk /bin/bash` and navigate inside the `/transport/node` folder.

 First, we need to install the dependencies.
 We both have to install the dependencies for `/transport/transactions` and `/transport/node`.